isomerpages/moe-stanthonyspri/_mother-tongue-department/Chinese Language.md

 **<u>Cultural Performance Exposure Scheme (CPES) 文化随意门</u>**

 The Cultural Performance Exposure Scheme supports schools in bringing students into public performing venues to watch Chinese language-related cultural performances and programmes.
-Over the years, Anthonians enjoyed the going out for the performances, and many agreed that it triggered their interest in Chinese culture and the learning of the Chinese language.[\[MA1\]](file:///C:/Users/S2574333D/Desktop/MTL%20website/2022%20MT%20Department%20Website%20Write-up%20(2).docx#_msocom_1)&nbsp;&nbsp;Due to Safe Management Measures, all performance have been screened online over the last 2 years.
+Over the years, Anthonians enjoyed the going out for the performances, and many agreed that it triggered their interest in Chinese culture and the learning of the Chinese language.
+Due to Safe Management Measures, all performance have been screened online over the last 2 years.

 **<u>Conversational Chinese/Malay (CCM) ProgrammeM</u>**